pkirkham/pkirkham.github.io/_posts/analysis/2026-04-05-viscosity-bns.md

 	<a href="{{ site.url }}/images/Analysis/viscosity-modelling/viscosity-figure28.png" data-lightbox="image-2" data-title="Comparison of retuned Jossi, Stiel and Thodos parameters from LBC (1964) and BNS (2025).">
 		<img src="{{ site.url }}/images/Analysis/viscosity-modelling/viscosity-figure28.png" alt="Comparison of retuned Jossi, Stiel and Thodos parameters from LBC (1964) and BNS (2025)."/>
 	</a>
-	<figcaption><strong>Figure 2: Lohrenz, Bray and Clark (1964) work flow to determine gas and liquid viscosities.</strong></figcaption>
+	<figcaption><strong>Figure 2: Comparison of retuned Jossi, Stiel and Thodos parameters from LBC (1964) and BNS (2025).</strong></figcaption>
 </figure>

-<div class="notice-info">It is interesting to note that neither the original JST equation, nor the retuned BNS equation actually match the published equation shown in Figure 2.
-By examination of Figure 1 it can be seen that the actual equations are more in line with the methane datapoints.</div>
+<div class="notice-info">It is interesting to note that neither the original JST equation, nor the retuned BNS equation actually match the published trendline published in the paper as shown in Figure 2.
+The comparison graph shown on the right hand side in Figure 2 shows the original JST equation with experimental datapoints overlaid.
+It can be seen that the equations used appear to lie along the same trends as observed with methane experimental datapoints.</div>

 ## Implementation in Java